 Use of Student Images on Social Media

 Please note the only images you may place on social media are images of your own children.
 All video footage of assemblies, concerts, Masses and other school events is for private use only.
 We have many students in our school who are not permitted to have their images on the internet or social media, therefore placing other students’ images on the internet without written parental consent is not permitted.
 We appreciate your pride in showing how talented our students are, however, we know you will all understand and respect this request.

-Please remember the Penola is available online and the link is sent by SMS to parents every fortnight on a Wednesday.
-The Penola will also be available on the school website.
-The instructions below are how you can download the Connected APP.
-We are continuing to look at ways of improving communication with our parents.
+Please remember the Penola is available on-line and the link is sent by sms to parents every fortnight on a Wednesday.
+The Penola will also be available on the school website

 The canteen operates on Monday, Wednesday & Friday.
 To alleviate using money, Mary MacKillop Catholic Community Primary School has an online ordering system for canteen orders.
 This enables a more efficient and effective service available to you and your family.

 Canteen tokens are available to purchase from the office or canteen at a cost of $32 per sheet.
 Lunch/recess order bags are available from the canteen, 20 bags for $1.
 Please ensure your child’s name and correct class are written clearly on bags.
 Separate bags must be written for recess and lunch.
 PLEASE DO NOT USE STICKY TAPE OR STAPLES TO SECURE LUNCH BAGS.

 All lunch/recess orders must be placed in classroom baskets before the class commences.
 They will then be taken to the canteen.
 If your child is late, they are to take the lunch order directly to the canteen.

 All prepaid drink orders from Yrs 1-6 are to be collected by your child at the canteen with their lunch order bags as proof of purchase.